mparchment/salsabil-io/src/content/blog/hadith.md

 ---
 title: 'Studying Hadith'
 description: "The following is a guide to studying hadith and its sciences.
 I compiled this through readings reccomended by Sh.
 Salman Nasir, Sh.
 Elias Hsain, and others.
-It is based on the original curriculum suggested by al-Asiri."
+It is based on the original curriculum written by al-Asiri."
 pubDate: 'Nov 5 2024'
 heroImage: '/azhar.jpeg'
 ---